 I consider myself a Creative Realist, using touches of Impressionism to go beyond representation.
 Achieving a painterly work is a high priority.
 I try to approach each new work with fresh eyes, allowing myself moments of spontaneity in the painting process and appreciating it when the paint surprises me.

 Through the years I have admired the maritime work of John Stobart and Thomas Hoyne.
 I’ve also been influenced by the American and European Impressionists.
-Studying the work of Sicily, Monet, Whistler, Frank Benson, Sargent, and Chase has challenged me to look at each new project with a more open mind.
+Studying the work of Sicily, Monet, Whistler, Frank Benson, Sargent, and Chase has challenged me to work more creatively.

 William R. Beebe was born in Bethesda, Maryland in 1956.
 He is an accomplished contemporary realist who has been a full-time artist for 28 years.
 His professional career started after moving to the coast of Maine.
 Childhood memories on the Chesapeake, twelve years on the Maine coast, and now living in Virginia along the James River, William has always been drawn to the sea.
 He has continuously been honing his skills; painting the subjects he loves ranging from schooners and ships to seascapes and landscapes.
 Constantly evolving and exploring variations of style and subjects, his representational work ranges from highly detailed and crisp to painterly and Impressionistic.
 His oil paintings have been described as “museum quality” as there is a depth and richness to them that demonstrates a high level of expertise and mastery.